 Surprisingly little clear, objective, structured information and data exists in the public domain on the limitations, consequences and risks of artificial intelligence, algorithms and automation.

-Accordingly, I have developed an independent, open repository of incidents and controversies driven by and relating to ‘narrow’ and ‘general’ AI and AI-related technologies across the world since 2012.
+Accordingly, I have developed the AI, Algorithmic and Automation Incident & Controversy (‘AIAAIC’) Repository, an independent, open library of 550+ incidents and controversies driven by and relating to AI and AI-related technologies across the world since 2012.

-Detailing 450+ negative events, the respository is regularly updated.
-However, it does not claim to be comprehensive.
-It does not cover super-intelligence and related meta controversies.
+The repository is regularly updated and aims to be accurate and fair.
+It does not claim to be comprehensive and does not cover super-intelligence and related meta controversies.

 Who uses the repository

-The repository is used by researchers, academics, NGOs and policy makers for reference and research.
+Researchers, academics, NGOs, journalists, and policy makers use it for reference and research.

 It is also used by business managers, risk managers, lawyers, reputation managers and others looking to deepen their understanding of AI risks, and to apply their findings.